- Centrifugal Pumps

-Many types of pumps are used for pumping slurries, but the most common slurry pump is the centrifugal pump (pictured above).
+Many types of pumps are used for pumping slurries, but the most common slurry pump is the centrifugal pump.
 The centrifugal slurry pump uses the centrifugal force generated by a rotating impeller to impact kinetic energy to the slurry, similar to how a water-like liquid would move through a standard centrifugal pump.

-If you have experience pumping slurries, you know it's not an easy task.
-Slurries are heavy and difficult to pump.
-They cause excessive wear on pumps and their components and are known to clog suction and discharge lines if not moving fast enough.
-Most importantly, it’s a challenge to make slurry pumps last for a reasonable amount of time.
+It’s a challenge to make slurry centrifugal pumps last for a reasonable amount of time.
 But, there are a few things you can do to extend the life of your slurry pump and make pumping slurry less of a challenge.

 Check out the Must-Have Handbook for Centrifugal Pumps for more information on centrifugal pumps, including details about pumps specifically designed for slurry applications!